Heracles: Men

 Another myth is that of Iphitus.

 Another story is the one of his love for Nireus, who was "the most beautiful man who came beneath Ilion" (Iliad, 673).
 But Ptolemy adds that certain authors made Nireus out to be a son of Heracles.

 Pausanias makes mention of Sostratus, a youth of Dyme, Achaea, as a lover of Heracles.
 Sostratus was said to have died young and to have been buried by Heracles outside the city.
 The tomb was still there in historical times, and the inhabitants of Dyme honored Sostratus as a hero.
 The youth seems to have also been referred to as Polystratus.

 A series of lovers are only known in later literature.
-Among these are Eurystheus, Adonis, Corythus, Argus, and Nestor who was said to have been loved for his wisdom.
+Among these are Eurystheus, the giver of Heracles's labors, Adonis, Corythus, Argus, and Nestor who was said to have been loved for his wisdom.
 In the account of Ptolemaeus Chennus, Nestor's role as lover explains why he was the only son of Neleus to be spared by the hero.

 A scholiast commenting on Apollonius's Argonautica lists the following male lovers of Heracles: "Hylas, Philoctetes, Diomus, Perithoas, and Phrix, after whom a city in Libya was named".
 Diomus is also mentioned by Stephanus of Byzantium as the eponym of the deme Diomeia of the Attic phyle Aegeis: Heracles is said to have fallen in love with Diomus when he was received as guest by Diomus's father Collytus.
-Perithoas and Phrix are otherwise unknown, and so is the version that suggests a sexual relationship between Heracles and Philoctetes.
+Perithoas and Phrix are otherwise unknown, and the only mention of Philoctetes as a lover of Heracles is in scholia on the Argonautica.